-If you have the symptoms of psoriasis, including scaly, itchy, inflamed skin, you may also be at risk for developing psoriatic arthritis (PsA).
-As many as 30 percent of people who have psoriasis eventually develop psoriatic arthritis as well.
+If you have the symptoms of psoriasis, including scaly, itchy, inflamed skin, you may also be at risk for developing psoriatic arthritis.
+As many as 30 percent of people who have psoriasis eventually develop PsA as well.
 More than 13,000 MyPsoriasisTeam members report mild to severe joint pain, with or without active skin symptoms at the same time.

 Researchers don’t fully understand why some people with psoriasis develop psoriatic arthritis.
-It may be due to a combination of genetics and environmental causes, like physical trauma or stress, or other factors.
+It may be due to a combination of genetics, environmental causes — such as physical trauma or stress — and/or other factors.

 When your body produces white blood cells to heal a cut or fight a virus, that’s inflammation.
 Your immune system is triggered by illness or injury and responds with inflammation to drive the healing.
 But if your body never shuts that process down, those white blood cells may attack nearby organs and tissues that are actually healthy.
 This type of chronic inflammation is related to a number of conditions, including various types of arthritis, heart disease, Crohn’s disease, cancer, diabetes, and others.

-For people with psoriasis, inflammation leads the body to produce skin cells faster than it can slough them off.
-That presents as the scaly patches of skin called plaque psoriasis.
-Those patches often appear near the joints, especially knees and elbows.
-They can also appear on the hands, face, scalp, and other parts of the body.
-The more severe the skin inflammation and the younger a person was diagnosed with psoriasis, the greater the risk that person will develop psoriatic arthritis.
-One study showed that developing psoriatic arthritis is related to the amount of the body’s surface featuring skin inflammation.
+For people with psoriasis, inflammation leads the body to produce skin cells faster than it can slough them off, leading to scaly patches of skin called plaque psoriasis.
+Those patches often appear near the joints, especially the knees and elbows.
+Plaques can also appear on the hands, face, scalp, and other parts of the body.
+The more severe the skin inflammation and the younger a person was when diagnosed with psoriasis, the greater the risk that person will develop psoriatic arthritis.
+One study showed that developing psoriatic arthritis is related to the amount of the body’s surface affected by skin inflammation.

 In psoriatic arthritis, inflammation causes symptoms including:

 Risk factors for the inflammation that leads to psoriatic diseases aren’t fully understood.
-One study showed an almost 50 times greater chance of developing psoriatic arthritis if you have a close family member who has had it.
-Genetics appears to play a role, but it’s unclear if family history alone is a good predictor of whether or not someone will develop the condition.
+One study showed an almost 50-times greater chance of developing psoriatic arthritis if you have a close family member who has had the condition.
+Genetics appear to play a role, but it’s unclear if family history alone is a good predictor of whether or not someone will develop PsA.

 Other risk factors for the development of psoriatic arthritis may include age, environment, smoking, and obesity.

 It’s important to note that stress, chronic illness, smoking, and obesity worsen inflammation in the body in a general sense.
 Obesity and smoking trigger the release of inflammatory chemicals on their own.
-When combined with another source of inflammation, they may worsen it.
+When combined with another source of inflammation, they may compound.

-Although science hasn’t yet discovered how all these risk factors work together in causing psoriatic arthritis, greater levels of inflammation in the body make it more likely.
-It’s important to reduce inflammation overall when possible.
+Although science hasn’t yet discovered how all these risk factors work together in causing psoriatic arthritis, greater levels of inflammation in the body make PsA more likely.

-Because the joint damage that psoriatic arthritis causes can be irreversible, identifying and treating it quickly is important.
+The joint damage that psoriatic arthritis causes can be irreversible, so identifying and treating PsA quickly is important.
 Early treatment can help slow the progression of the disease and prevent permanent joint damage.
-Today, both dermatologists and rheumatologists are better at identifying psoriatic arthritis, or a person’s potential for it, so it can be treated at the earliest opportunity.
+Today, both dermatologists and rheumatologists are better at identifying psoriatic arthritis so it can be treated at the earliest opportunity.

 The inflammation of psoriatic arthritis can be treated with corticosteroids, methotrexate, and biologic drugs.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), ice packs, cold compresses, and heating pads may also soothe the inflammation of affected joints on a temporary basis.

 In a perfect world, a single therapy would help both skin inflammation and arthritic conditions.
 It’s far more likely that your health care providers will use a number of treatment options over time to relieve symptoms and manage psoriatic arthritis.
-It’s important, if you do have both a dermatologist and a rheumatologist, to make sure they are aware of each other’s prescriptions for you.
+If you have both a dermatologist and a rheumatologist, make sure they’re aware of each other’s prescriptions for you.

 Patience is important.
-Psoriatic arthritis usually doesn’t progress rapidly, and most medications that help the symptoms take a few months to fully take effect.
+Some medications that help relieve the symptoms of PsA take a few months to take full effect.
 Your health care providers will work with you to find the best combination of therapies to treat your condition.

-By joining MyPsoriasisTeam, the social network for people living with psoriasis and psoriatic arthritis, you’ll join a support group of more than 86,000 people.
-Having both skin and joint pain is just one topic members discuss.
+By joining MyPsoriasisTeam, the social network for people living with psoriasis and psoriatic arthritis, you’ll join a support group of more than 103,000 people.